 Following the end of the Civil War, Nedham who had been keeping a low-profile since his release from prison obtained an audience with the King who was being detained at Hampton Court.
 In his presence he apologised for his previous writings and begged the King’s forgiveness which was duly received.

-Fortunately for Nedham he had made many powerful contacts during his time writing for Parliament and in November they combined to secure his release from Newgate Gaol but they had only done so on condition that he once more directed his journalistic skills to Parliaments support.
-So he once more changed sides and provided with a £50 grant he published the Mercurius Politicus where working alongside John Milton became the leading propagandist for the new Commonwealth.
+Fortunately for Nedham he had made many powerful contacts during his time writing for Parliament and in November they combined to secure his release from Newgate.
+They had only done so however on condition that he once more directed his journalistic skills to Parliaments support.
+So he once more changed sides and provided with a £50 grant he published the Mercurius Politicus and working alongside John Milton became the leading propagandist for the new Commonwealth.

 Marchamont Nedham was perhaps England’s first great journalist but he was also wise enough to know when to cease his activities.
 Upon his return to England he sought the quiet life working for the remainder of his life as a doctor only emerging once more as a writer in 1676 when he was commissioned by the Government to pen a satirical attack upon the leader of the Whig Opposition the Earl of Shaftesbury.
 He died peacefully in his bed two years later.

-The Mercurius Aulicus was a scurrilous rag unfettered by considerations of decency that printed scandal and gossip and played mercilessly upon the fears and obsessions of the King’s Puritan opponents.
+The Mercurius Aulicus was a scurrilous rag unfettered by moral considerations that printed scandal and gossip and played mercilessly upon the fears and obsessions of the King’s Puritan opponents.

 Birkenhead ensured that the Mercurius Aulicus was deliberately published on a Sunday so as to offend the Puritans and then smuggled into London where it was sold on the streets and in taverns by women who had always been generally more sympathetic to the King’s cause and were also less likely to be stopped and searched.